Skip to Content

 .

-My annual Portfolio Makeover series provides a bird’s-eye view of real people’s financial lives: their goals, their worries, and their pain points.
-It gives me the chance to interact with real people (my favorite part of the project) and it also affords me a close look at their holdings and their plans.
+My portfolio makeovers provide a bird’s-eye view of real people’s financial lives: their goals, their worries, and their pain points.
+It gives me the chance to interact with real people (my favorite part of the project), and it also affords me a close look at their holdings and their plans.
 In other words, I get to do a bit of snooping on the way to improving their portfolios.
 It definitely helps me figure out what topics I should work on in the future.

 At the same time, there are some issues that I see—and address—again and again in the course of these makeovers.
 Here are some of the most common ones.